AlexLamper/Lucerny/README.md

 ### Site link:

-- [Lucerny Website](https://www.lucerny.nl) - the official website of Lucerny.
+- [lucerny.nl](https://www.lucerny.nl) - the official website of Lucerny.

 Thanks for checking out this project.
 Have any more questions?
 Please fill in the contact form on the website and I will get back soon as possible.